dengste/org-caldav/README.md

     (setq org-icalendar-categories '(local-tags))

 to prevent the CATEGORY from being exported to iCalendar.
+This problem only seems to affect some CalDav servers: in particular, NextCloud is affected, but Radicale does not seem to experience this problem.

 #### Known Bugs